-- O Increase revenue through adding new K and 1 sections while maintaining class size. - O Generate other income through reworking contracts, writing grants and individual solicitations. - o Collaborate additionally to increase opportunities and potentially realize savings. - O Revisit how we allocate resources: funds, space and time in support of our goals. - O Rework how we use time including reconsidering the length of the school day. - o Rethink roles. - O Shift from a culture of advocacy for individual programs to one of problem solving for all students. - O Work to improve food offerings, including additional healthy choices, and realize efficiencies
+- Increase revenue through adding new K and 1 sections while maintaining class size. - Generate other income through reworking contracts, writing grants and individual solicitations. - Collaborate additionally to increase opportunities and potentially realize savings. - Revisit how we allocate resources: funds, space and time in support of our goals. - Rework how we use time including reconsidering the length of the school day. - Rethink roles. - Shift from a culture of advocacy for individual programs to one of problem solving for all students. - Work to improve food offerings, including additional healthy choices and realize efficiencies.